wanboyang/UCF_2018_CVPR/README.md

 ## Data preparation
-1. Download the [i3d features][link: https://pan.baidu.com/s/1Cn1BDw6EnjlMbBINkbxHSQ password: u4k6] and change the "dataset_path" to you/path/data
+1. Download the [c3d features][github.com/wanboyang/anomaly_feature.pytorch] and change the "dataset_path" to you/path/data
+2. Running the clip2segment.py get feature segments(32 segments for one video)

 ## Training